JEdwardsK/SEI-Project-4/README.md

 ```
 ### Main

-If working from the main branch the front and backend are connected
+If working from the main branch the front and backend run on the same server.

 ```shell
 $ pipenv run seedall; pipenv run serve